ucsf-wynton/wynton-website-hpc/docs/howto/change-pwd.md

 Alternatively, you can change your password using the [RBVI Kerberos Web Interface].

 <div class="alert alert-warning" role="alert">
-Please note that it takes up to 10 minutes before your new password has propagated to all machines on the cluster.
+<strong>Please wait 5-10 minutes before attempting to login with your new password.</strong>  This is because it takes up to 10 minutes before your new password has propagated to all machines on the cluster.
 </div>